-- Sell and give away things no longer needed.
+- Sell and give away things you no longer need.

 - Consciously avoid returns for online orders.

-- Make your own Washing up liquid from ivy her.
+- Make your own Washing-up liquid made from ivy her.

 - Replace cling film with Stainless steel lunch boxes and Oilcloths. (there's here* and here*)

-- Organize your food supplies into Preserving jars, so as never to buy too much.
+- Organize your food supplies in Preserving jars, so as never to buy too much.

-- Use dish towels and rags instead of paper towels.
+- Use tea towels and cloths instead of kitchen paper.

-- Use pasta water to thicken sauces or water plants.
+- Use pasta water to thicken sauces or to water plants.

 - Get Glass drinking straws or stainless steel instead of plastic and paper.

-- Use coffee grounds as an exfoliator, odor remover or natural fertilizer.
+- Use coffee grounds as a scrub, odour remover or natural fertilizer.

 - Air clothes instead of washing them once they have been worn and are still clean.

-- Always fill the washing machine and dishwasher properly before you turn them on.
+- Always fill the washing machine and dishwasher properly before turning them on.

-- Dry your clothes outside on the line instead of in the dryer.
+- Dry your laundry outside on the line instead of in the tumble dryer.

-- Forgo the air conditioner and the permanently open tilt window and instead shock ventilate early in the morning.
+- Do away with the air conditioning and the permanently open tilt window and ventilate early in the morning instead.

 - Plaster with reusable cloth rags.